dvdbisong/dvdbisong.github.io/gcp-ml-seminar/numpy.md

 'Output': array([ 5, 13,  3])
 ```

-### Basic Math Operations on Arrays
+### Basic Math Operations on Arrays: Universal Functions
 The core power of NumPy is in its highly optimized vectorized functions for various mathematical, arithmetic and string operations.
+In NumPy these functions are called universal functions.
 We'll explore a couple of basic arithmetic with NumPy 1-D arrays.
 ```python
 # create an array of even numbers between 2 and 10
 > my_array = np.arange(2,11,2)